 Blackwork Honey Bees Blackwork originated in Tudor England, commonly thought to have been introduced to the country by Katharine of Aragon.
 During the Tudor period, beekeeping was a popular activity and we understand that Tudor bees were black and not striped.
 This design by Cathy is worked on Aida fabric and introduces three simple geometric patterns, decorated with a small amount of gold thread, again not uncharacteristic of the period.
 The embroidery measures approximately 6" x 6" and is presented in an 8" frame (not included).

 Alstonefield celebrates a Festival in April 2018 commemorating the life of Anne Green, whose gravestone in our Churchyard is dated April 1518, thought to be one of the oldest in the country, now 500 years old.
 It is lovely to be doing this Tudor embroidery during the Festival and a donation for each place booked will be given to St. Peter's Church for the April & June 2018 workshops.

-Further workshops will be run later in 2018.
-Please contact us to register your interest and/or to join a waiting list for the above dates.
-Please state your preference for a Thursday or Saturday date.
+Further workshops will be run in 2019.
+Please contact us to register your interest for future dates and/or to join a reserve list for any of the above dates.

 Times 10.00 am. to 4.00 pm. with 30 minutes for lunch Arrival:- from 9.30 am.